Does Credit Equal Debt?

 What is Wealth?

-A simple equation to determine how wealthy you really are is by taking the amount of money you have in your bank account and subtract your debts from that.
-A lot of people think that the amount of money they take home in a month or a certain time frame determines their wealth, but it really doesn’t.
-You can be making $10,000 a month and spend that $10,000 a month without saving anything and end up with virtually nothing later in life.
-Or you can make $3,000 a month and save $1,000 a month and become wealthier over the years.
-The amount of money you have in the bank determines your wealth, not by how much you make.
+A simple equation to determine how wealthy you really are is by taking the amount of money you own, and subtract your debts from that.
+A lot of people think that the amount of money they take home in a month (or in a certain time frame) determines their wealth, but it really doesn’t.
+You can be making $10,000 a month and spend that $10,000 in a month without saving anything.
+You'd end up with virtually nothing later in life.
+Or you can make $3,000 a month and save $1,000 a month, and become wealthier over the years.
+The amount of money you have stored away determines your wealth, not by how much you make.

 Fame Doesn't Always Equal Fortune

 If you think that business owners, singers, actors, models, and lottery winners are more likely to stay wealthier than the average worker throughout their lifetime, think again.
 Did you know that 1 in 3 lottery winners become bankrupt within five years?
 And how many times have you’ve seen an article about a famous someone in the hole?
 It doesn’t happen because they all of the sudden stopped making money, it happens because of the way the money was used.

 What’s the first thing that a lot of people do when they get a large sum of money?
 A lot of times you hear how they buy luxury houses, cars, jewelry, and go on lavish vacations.
 You rarely hear about them putting away any money, in fact a lot of times they finance things.